 17. Students must show respect for their Homestay Coordinators and follow all program guidelines.

-- 18. Students must not engage in any sexual contact or sexual activity that is culturally inappropriate in the U.S., including (but not limited to) contact with minors or with any members of the Host Family household. - 19.
-Sexual intercourse on-program is prohibited. - 20.
-Athletic eligibility or participation is not guaranteed.
+18. Students must not engage in any sexual contact or sexual activity that is culturally inappropriate in the U.S., including (but not limited to) contact with minors or with any members of the Host Family household.

+19. Sexual intercourse on-program is prohibited.

+20. Athletic eligibility or participation is not guaranteed.
 It is dependent on local and national rules and school policies.
-Students will not be permitted to change schools or host families in order to play sports. - 21.
-High school graduation diplomas are not guaranteed.
+Students will not be permitted to change schools or host families in order to play sports.

+21. High school graduation diplomas are not guaranteed.
 They are dependent on local and national rules and individual school policies.
-Students will not be permitted
+Students will not be permitted to change schools or host families in order to obtain a diploma.

-- to change schools or host families in order to obtain a diploma. - 22.
-All students must have insurance coverage through Twinn Palms.
-Students are responsible for paying any outstanding claims before they leave the U.S. - 23.
-Parents and friends may visit the student during the academic year, but the host family is not responsible for the lodging or transportation.
-Check with your Homestay Coordinator who can help arrange accommodation for your guest(s). - 24.
-No student may enter into any contractual agreement, be it business, marital, or religious, while on the program.
+22. All students must have insurance coverage through Twinn Palms.
+Students are responsible for paying any outstanding claims before they leave the U.S.

+23. Parents and friends may visit the student during the academic year.
+Check with your Homestay Coordinator who can help arrange accommodation for your guest(s).

+24. No student may enter into any contractual agreement, be it business, marital, or religious, while on the program.